Astralsound - P.A. Systems and Equipment for Sale or Hire

 On a mixer, an insert is a point at which an external device (e.g. compressor) can be inserted in the signal path.
 See the Mixers page for further details.

 The clarity of speech in an auditorium (whether or not a PA system is in use).
-In rooms where reverberation times exceed about 1.5 seconds (-60dB), intelligibility is often poor.
-Regardless of reverberation times, intelligibility can also be poor in any audience position beyond the critical distance.
+In rooms where reverberation times exceed about 1.5 seconds (−60dB), intelligibility is often poor.
+Regardless of reverberation times, intelligibility deteriorates the further any audience position lies beyond the critical distance.

 A standard measure of intelligibility is derived from the proportion of random spoken words a listener can correctly identify.
 This is a more difficult task than listening to a speech or announcement, where in the context of a sentence a listener may be able to guess any less coherent words.